-- (d) caring for one another with trust, compassion, and mutual respect - (e) the democratic process in our congregation and in society at large - (2) To hold religious meetings, studying religious, moral and philosophical questions, promoting social welfare and social responsibility, and furthering the knowledge and interests of Unitarian Universalism. - (3) To provide a meeting place to discuss questions affecting the community in general and to provide a centre for various community activities. - (4) To provide opportunities for friendly and social activities, and to arrange musical, dramatic, and other cultural entertainments. - (5) To arrange for talks and discussion of religious, social, educational, political, and other subjects - (6) To establish and maintain a reference library and reading room. - (7) To carry on the Church's activities without the purpose of monetary gain for its members and to use any profits or gifts to fulfill these purposes.
+- 1. To bring together those people who support - a. freedom of belief - b. a free and responsible search for truth and meaning. - c. the inherent worth and dignity of every person regardless of age, race, colour, - d. gender, sexual orientation, physical characteristics, mental or emotional health, ancestry, or place of origin - e. caring for one another with trust, compassion, and mutual respect - f. the democratic process in our congregation and society at large - 2.
+To hold religious meetings, study religious, moral, and philosophical questions, promote social welfare and social responsibility, and further the knowledge and interests of Unitarian Universalism. - 3.
+To provide a meeting place to discuss questions affecting the community in general and to provide a centre for various community activities.

+- 4. To provide opportunities for friendly and social activities, and to arrange musical, dramatic, and other cultural entertainments. - 5.
+To arrange for talks and discussions of religious, social, educational, political, and other subjects. - 6.
+To establish and maintain a reference library and reading room. - 7.
+To carry on the Church's activities without the purpose of monetary gain for its members and to use any profits or gifts to fulfill these purposes.